Incremental Class Learning using Variational Autoencoders with Similarity Learning: Background

 Elastic Weight Consolidation is a method proposed by Kirkpatrick \emph{\textit{et al.}} \cite{kirkpatrick2017overcoming} aimed at overcoming the limitations of catastrophic forgetting in neural networks during incremental learning.
-EWC selectively slows down the learning of weights that are of importance to the previously learned tasks.
-The constraint used to slow down weight updates is the Gaussian distribution modelled using the network weights as the mean and diagonal of the Fisher information matrix as the diagonal precision from previous tasks.
-The update constraint is shown as:
+EWC selectively slows down the learning of weights important to previously learned tasks.
+The constraint to slow down weight updates is a Gaussian distribution modelled using the network weights as the mean and the diagonal of the Fisher information matrix from the previous task.
+The update constraint is shown as follows:

-where $L(\theta)$ is the combined loss. $\theta$ are the network parameters. $L_{t}(\theta)$ is loss of the current training session at time $t$. $\lambda$ is a hyper-parameter that indicates the importance of the old tasks compared to the new tasks. $i$ represents each parameter of the network. $F$ is the Fisher Information Matrix used to constrain the weights important for previously learned tasks to the original values. $\theta_{t-1}^{*}$ are the trainable parameters from the previously trained model of training session, $t-1$.
-Kirkpatrick \emph{\textit{et al.}} computed the Fisher Information Matrix using the gradient of the cross entropy loss from the output of the network.
-To use EWC for similarity learning, we applied the gradient of our respective loss functions to compute the Fisher Information Matrix instead of cross entropy.
+where $L(\theta)$ is the combined loss. $\theta$ are the network parameters. $L_{t}(\theta)$ is loss of the current training session at time $t$. $\lambda$ is a hyper-parameter that indicates the importance of the old tasks compared to the new tasks. $i$ represents each parameter of the network. $F$ is the Fisher Information Matrix used to constrain the important weights for previously learned tasks to the original values. $\theta_{t-1}^{*}$ are the trainable parameters from the previously trained model of a training session, $t-1$.
+They compute the Fisher Information Matrix using the gradient of the cross entropy loss from the network's output.